FIVE MOST FREQUENTLY ASKED QUESTIONS ABOUT GLAUCOMA TREATMENT

 WHAT ARE THE SYMPTOMS AND HOW IS GLAUCOMA DIAGNOSED?

 Early glaucoma has no symptoms.
 This can be a problem because even though you have no symptoms, the damage to your eye is being done.
 Often glaucoma is caused by high eye pressure but there are cases in which the eye pressure is normal.
 This is called low pressure or normotensive glaucoma.
 Routine eye exams are important to check for glaucoma and detect it in its earliest stages.
 A dilated exam and check of eye pressure is done as well a variety of other scheduled tests such as optic nerve function, imaging tests, and peripheral vision exams.
-Glaucoma is easiest to treat and prevent further deterioration of the nerve in the early stages.
+Glaucoma treatment is most effective in preventing further deterioration of the nerve in the early stages.

 WHY ARE SO MANY TESTS NECESSARY FOR GLAUCOMA?

-Glaucoma is not easy to diagnose in its earliest stages and detecting progressing disease can be tricky.
+Glaucoma treatment begins with a diagnosis, but Glaucoma is not easy to diagnose in its earliest stages and detecting progressing disease can be tricky.
 Each test uses different methods to measure optic nerve function.
 Imaging tests called retinal nerve fiber tests or Optical Coherence Tomography (OCT) tests measure the thickness of the optic nerve fibers.
 Visual field tests (VF) measure the sensitivity of light seen in the peripheral vision which is one key finding in all glaucoma especially as it advances.
 A new technique now available at the Eye and Lasik Center is called VEP or ERG testing.
 These tests measure the electrical signals from the optic nerve or retina and can detect subtle abnormalities in function.
 A study from Bascom Palmer Eye Institute in Florida found this new test can detect glaucoma 8 years earlier than our traditional ODT and VF tests.
 All tests can have a false positives and false negatives and variability.
 The only way to know if a patient is truly getting worse is to do these tests multiple times.
-With this information your doctor can develop a “rate of progression” and be able to know how aggressively to treat your glaucoma.
+With this information your doctor can develop a “rate of progression” and be able to know how aggressively to conduct glaucoma treatment.
 This allows your doctor to personalize your care to your particular needs.

 WILL I GO BLIND FROM GLAUCOMA?